Stocksbridge Mayor supports objections to housing development plans

 “The town council and local people are united in our objection to this development and I believe we have a strong case.”

-A verdict on whether to grant planning permission is expected in May.
+A verdict on whether to grant planning permission is expected later this year.